brooklyntraczyk/2playerPONG/README.md

 Game developed to learn about how to implement game UI's.

-Player 1 use: W, A, S, D.
+Player 1 use: W & S.

-Player 2 use: Up Arrow, Left Arrow, Down Arrow, Right Arrow.
+Player 2 use: Up Arrow & Down Arrow.

 First to 10 pts.